 I am the author of Nonhuman Voices in Anglo-Saxon Literature and Material Culture (Manchester University Press, 2017) and the co-editor of Medieval Science Fiction (KCLMS, 2016).
-I have published peer-reviewed articles in Exemplaria, New Medieval Literatures and the Journal of Medieval and Early Modern Studies.
-My current research examines modern translations and poetic responses to Old English riddles, and I am also working on a long-term study of 'craft' in early medieval English literature.
+I have published peer-reviewed articles in Exemplaria, New Medieval Literatures and the Journal of Medieval and Early Modern Studies, and have published chapters in various edited collections.

 At Manchester, I teach a range of undergraduate and postgraduate courses on topics such as Beowulf, Old English literature, Middle English literature, modern medievalism, translation and critical theory.
 Since March 2018, I have been a Fellow of the Higher Education Academy.